JoaoGuimaraes22/2020-Todo/README.md

 ## NOTES

-- See folder `Notes` for everything notes I made about what I learned / am learning.
+- See folder `Notes` for all the notes I made about what I learned / am learning.

 #### What I use when developing currently: